bcgianni/rd-docker-atom/README.md

 #### :four: Make sure that your environment is up! :whale:

-Docker should be running on your computer before executing `rd-atom`.
+Docker should be running on your computer before executing `datom`.

 For example, before everything I need to:
 1. open [Docker Quickstart Terminal](https://docs.docker.com/toolbox/toolbox_install_mac/)
 2. run `docker-machine start`

-#### :five: Run RD-ATOM
+#### :five: Run datom

-Just run `rd-atom .` on a specific directory or to open a specific file.
+Just run `datom .` on a specific directory or to open a specific file.